LindseyyyLi/MCP-Server/README.md

 # MCP-Server for Data Analysis
 This server mainly focuses on the tools.
+It also includes some demos of resources and prompt.
 FastMCP is used to define and run the server, as well as to expose each tool as an endpoint.

 # Features
 - Read excel file from the desktop